rnanosaur/rnanosaur.github.io/_docs/03-3d-print.md

 # Print tracks

 The NanoSaur tracks are the hardest to print.
 You need a good 3D printer, better if your printer is direct drive.
-Otherwise I suggest to use a Ninjatek TPU, sufficient elastic to make the track.
+Otherwise I suggest to use a Ninjatek TPU, sufficient elastic to make these tracks.

 | Quantity | Part            | 3D view |
 |:--------:|-----------------|:-------:|